 And more specifically: how to choose your espresso machine?

-There's no doubt about it, your thing is espresso: whether it's doubled, long, or topped up with milk, that's how you enjoy your caffeine fix.
+No doubt about it, your thing is espresso: whether it's doubled, extended or topped with milk, that's how you enjoy your caffeinated moment.

-Before we can guide you, it's important to know how much time and space you want to devote to it.
-Don't hesitate to consult our dedicated article HERE
+Before we can guide you, it's important that you know how much time and space you want to dedicate to it.
+Feel free to consult our dedicated article HERE.

 You then need to ask yourself the following questions about your future coffee machine: